 Second, even integrated on-premises products are constrained by their physical limitations.
 Clustered backup appliances are resilient to node failures, but data center failures (e.g. natural disasters, ransomware attacks) can compromise their availability.
 Even in the absence of a disaster, the most scalable physical cluster still hits physical limits that prevent it from meeting the customers’ requirements.

 Third, resiliency requires global integrated management to maintain and upgrade the infrastructure.
-Today to fix bugs, support new workloads, or integrate new appliances, backup teams run cascading upgrades of backup clients, servers, appliances.
+To fix bugs, support new workloads, or integrate new appliances today, backup teams run cascading upgrades of backup clients, servers, and appliances.
 Those upgrades may disable services for hours at a time, and with the interdependence of sites (e.g. to replicate backups), the disruption may be global.
 With siloed products and distributed backup teams, it is almost impossible to provide a global resilient (dps) data protection service.

 How to architect a resilient DPaaS